 70% of your earnings go to the IRS over your lifetime. eQRP can drastically reduce this number.

 Lessons #2: eQRP vs. SD-IRA

-Using a SD-IRA to invest with compared to a eQRP is slower, has a lower maximum deposit amount ($6,000 vs. $57,000), and results in a tax bill, whereas eQRP is faster and is tax free.
+Using a SD-IRA to invest with compared to an eQRP is slower, has a lower maximum deposit amount ($6,000 vs. $57,000), and results in a tax bill, whereas eQRP is faster and is tax-free.

 Lesson #3: Damian’s rules for investing